 \section{Model aspects}

-We will briefly summarize here the main features of the model that are important for the subsequent discussion.
+We briefly summarize here the main features of the model that are important for the subsequent discussion.
 For further details we refer to refs.~\cite{Smirnov:1995jq,Perez:2013osa,Faber:2018qon}.
-The Model is based on the gauge group $G=SU(4)_C \otimes SU(2)_L\otimes U(1)_R$ where the SM $SU(3)_C$ emerges as part of the $SU(4)_C$ breaking.
-In this class of models, the leptons (including the right-handed neutrino) are unified with the quarks in $SU(4)_C$ representations as summarized in \cref{tab:Fields}.
-The sub-eV neutrino masses and the observed leptonic mixing pattern are accommodated via an inverse seesaw mechanism \cite{Mohapatra:1986bd} by adding extra 3 generations of a gauge-singlet fermion $N$ to the original model of ref.~\cite{Smirnov:1995jq} as proposed in \cite{Perez:2013osa}.
-Even though the $SU(4)_C$ breaking implies potentially also $B$ and/or $L$ breaking, it turns out that only the lepton number gets eventually broken while B remains a good symmetry to all orders in perturbation theory \cite{Faber:2018qon}.
+The Model is based on the gauge group $G=SU(4)_C \otimes SU(2)_L\otimes U(1)_R$ where the SM $SU(3)_c$ emerges as part of the $SU(4)_C$ factor.
+In this class of models, leptons (including the right-handed neutrinos) are unified with quarks in representations of $G$ as summarized in \cref{tab:Fields}.
+The sub-eV neutrino masses and the observed leptonic mixing pattern are accommodated via an inverse seesaw mechanism \cite{Mohapatra:1986bd} by adding 3 extra generations of a gauge-singlet fermion $N_L$ to the original model of ref.~\cite{Smirnov:1995jq} as proposed in \cite{Perez:2013osa}.
+The inverse seesaw is the only source of the lepton number violation while $B$ remains a good symmetry to all orders in perturbation theory~\cite{Faber:2018qon}.